GiGiMolki/Biological-Neuron-To-BackPropagation/README.md

 🎉 **Presentation Shared: The Journey of the Artificial Neuron is Here!**

 Super excited to share my presentation on the incredible mathematical journey that built the foundations of modern AI!
-This repository contains the PDF titled **"The Calculus of Cognition: From Perceptron to Backpropagation."**
+This repository contains the PDF titled **"The Calculus of Cognition: From Biological Neuron to Backpropagation."**

 It was an awesome experience exploring how a simple mathematical idea, the Perceptron, evolved into the powerful structure (the MLP) that underpins today's Deep Learning revolution.